- Socastee High School

 -

-Cell phones are to be out of sight and not in use during instructional time in any classroom, hallway, bathroom, etc. unless the teacher directs phone use for instructional purposes.
-Acceptable cell phone use includes before 8:25 am, during class change, break, lunch, and after 3:15 pm.
+Cell phones/wireless earbuds are not to be used during the 90 minute class block in any classroom, hallway, bathroom, etc. Acceptable cell phone/wireless earbud use includes before 8:25 am, during class change, lunch, and after 3:15 pm.
+Wired earbuds can be purchased in the Brave Cave/Media Center.

 *Students who are in possession of a cell phone during standardized testing are subject to suspension.